Graphlet-AI/graphlet-ai.github.io/01_index.markdown

             </center>
         </div>
         <div style="margin-top: 3%;"></div>
-        <h2>We build <i>property graphs</i> in 3 steps</h2>
+        <h2>We build <i>property graphs</i> in 3 steps...</h2>
         <div style="margin-top: 2%;"></div>
+        <h3>Extract, Transform, Load (ETL): Common Formats</h3>
         <div>
-            1) Build the core of a graph by combining more than one structured datasets into a common schema or in larger domains, a full blown ontology.
+            <b>1)</b> Build the core of a graph by combining more than one structured datasets into a common schema or in larger domains, a full blown ontology.
 We Extract, Transform, Load (ETL) multiple, large and small datasets from different sources with different formats into a common property graph schema using tools like Python, Spark, Databricks or Snowflake.
 How much ETL varies by industry from relatively little in cybersecurity applications to a significant amount with business graph applications like KYC /AML / financial compliance.
 A well defined graph model with fewer makes it easy to access, query, analyze and model your business domain in a graph database such as Neo4j, TigerGraph, ArangoDB or Neptune.
         </div>
         <div style="margin-top: 2%;"></div>
         <div>